 The last pass is the most important to define the final dimensions of plate, especially its thickness.
-The errors observed in the results calculated by the respective neural networks varied from -0.26 mm to +0.17 mm practically within the commercial-plate-thickness tolerance range.
+The errors observed in the results calculated by the respective neural networks varied from -0.26 mm to +0.17 mm practically within the commercialplate-thickness tolerance range.
 The results can be further improved as more precise data acquisition systems become available.
-Such systems would avoid human error during data collection and improve the precision of the measured parameters[23].
+Such systems would avoid human error during data collection and improve the precision of the measured parameters.

-COSIPA's plate mill experience shows that neural networks represent a simple but powerful technique for process modeling.
-The models were developed quickly using only real data, and they show better precision than their more-development-intensive statistical counterparts.
-Unfortunately, the lack of instrumentation, data acquisition capabilities, and computer facilities at COSIPA's plate mill hindered the on-line application of these models.
+This chapter described the application of neural network in the modeling of plate rolling process.
+The cases that neural network were applied to real life in steelwork that the still do not have hot rolling models developed.
+And in the Thermal profile of slaps a neural network model was developed to forecast the inner temperture of the slabs being reheated as a function of reheating time and superficial temperatures.
 One of the disadvantages of neural networks is the complexity of hardware and software necessary to enable industrial application.
-For example, if process conditions change from those used when training the neural network, data must once again be collected, analyzed, and used for retraining the system.
+For example, if process conditions change from those to used when training the neural network, data must once again be collected, analyzed and used for retraining the system.
+CONCLUSION